aitorc3456/reprodutor/README.md

-This code is for a simple player in Pygame
+This code is for a simple reprodutor in Pygame
 Made by aitorc3456